lukejwaszyn/RTL-SDR-Signal-Processing-Antenna-Systems-Project/README.md

-# RTL-SDR-Signal-Processing-Antenna-Systems-Project
+# RTL-SDR Signal Processing & Antenna System Project

-This project implements an end-to-end FM-band receive chain using an RTL-SDR v4, a custom-built dipole antenna, and a MATLAB-based DSP pipeline.
-The system:

-- Captures RF in the 88–108 MHz commercial FM band using an RTL-SDR.
-- Performs baseband processing and spectrum analysis in MATLAB.
+This project implements an end-to-end FM-band receive system using an RTL-SDR v4, a custom-built dipole antenna, and a MATLAB-based digital signal processing (DSP) pipeline.
+The system captures RF signals in the 88–108 MHz commercial FM broadcast band, performs baseband processing and spectral analysis, and supports narrowband FM demodulation for broadcast audio recovery.
-- (In progress) Demodulates broadcast FM to audio for at least one strong station.
-- Compares a **custom dipole antenna** against the stock RTL-SDR antenna through structured, repeatable measurements.

-The emphasis is on treating this as a small systems / verification project: architecture → hardware build → DSP implementation → experimental characterization → documentation.
+The work is intentionally structured as a small **systems and verification effort**, progressing from architecture definition and hardware integration through DSP implementation and experimental characterization using repeatable test configurations.

 ---

-## Scope and Goals
+## Scope and Objectives

-**Core technical goals:**
+**Primary technical objectives:**

-- Design and build a custom FM-band dipole (“Dipole v1”) with RG-59 feed and mechanical mounting.
+- Design, construct, and integrate a custom FM-band dipole antenna with RG-59 coax feed and SMA interface.
-- Integrate the antenna and feed with an RTL-SDR front end and MATLAB (`comm.SDRRTLReceiver`).
+- Interface the antenna and RF front end with an RTL-SDR v4 and a MATLAB-based DSP pipeline using `comm.SDRRTLReceiver`.
-- Establish repeatable “standard test configurations” for both:
+- Define and execute repeatable standard test configurations for:
-  - Stock RTL-SDR antenna (control).
+  - Stock RTL-SDR antenna (control configuration)
-  - Custom Dipole v1 (final hardware).
+  - Custom dipole antenna (primary hardware)
-- Verify basic RF functionality via PSD/FFT (FM carriers visible under known conditions).
+- Verify RF functionality via PSD/FFT analysis with identifiable FM carriers under controlled conditions.
-- Experimentally characterize antenna behavior via:
+- Characterize antenna behavior through controlled experiments involving:
-  - Orientation changes (0°, 90°, 180°).
+  - Orientation changes (0°, 90°, 180°)
-  - Placement / environment changes (porch mounting, height, proximity to structures).
+  - Placement and environment changes (mounting height, proximity to structures)
-  - Receiver gain settings (AGC vs fixed gain).
+  - Receiver gain settings (AGC versus fixed gain)
-- Implement a narrowband FM demodulation chain in MATLAB and compare demodulated audio quality between antennas.
+- Perform narrowband FM demodulation and compare recovered audio quality between antenna configurations.
-- Use numerical utilities originally developed for ESC 407H (FFT-based analysis, least-squares fitting, etc.) to quantify results (e.g., simple SNR-like metrics vs gain or orientation).
+- Quantify results using FFT-based analysis and least-squares methods via existing numerical utilities.

 ---

 ## Project Structure

-The repository is organized to separate DSP code, data, hardware details, and experiment notes:
+The repository is organized to clearly separate DSP implementation, experimental data, documentation, and engineering notes:

-- `matlab/` – MATLAB scripts and DSP blocks
+- `matlab/` – DSP implementation and test scripts
-  - RTL-SDR bring-up and I/Q capture scripts.
+  - RTL-SDR bring-up and environment sanity checks
-  - PSD/FFT analysis scripts (e.g., initial FM-band spectrum tests).
+  - I/Q capture and PSD/FFT-based spectral analysis
-  - (Planned) FM demodulation and metric extraction scripts.
+  - FM demodulation and metric extraction
-  - (Planned) Reused numerical utilities from ESC 407H (e.g., FFT/peak analysis, least-squares tools).
+  - Numerical utilities for FFT analysis, peak detection, and least-squares fitting

-- `data/` – Captured IQ data and audio outputs
+- `data/` – Captured data products
-  - Raw I/Q captures for different antennas, orientations, and gains.
+  - Raw complex I/Q captures for different antennas, orientations, and gain settings
-  - Demodulated audio segments for selected FM stations (stock vs custom antenna).
+  - Demodulated audio outputs for selected FM stations
-  - Intermediate metric files (e.g., peak PSD vs gain, SNR-like values).
+  - Intermediate metric files used for analysis

-- `docs/` – Design and results documentation
+- `docs/` – Design documentation and results
-  - System architecture (Architecture v0.1 and later revisions).
+  - System architecture diagrams (Architecture v0.1)
-  - Bill of Materials (RTL-SDR, Dipole v1 materials, coax, connectors, tools).
+  - Bill of Materials (BOM) reflecting current hardware configuration
-  - Key figures (PSD plots, orientation/placement comparisons, demod spectra).
+  - Figures (PSD comparisons, orientation and placement studies, demodulation results)
-  - Final project report (once all verification steps are complete).
+  - Final report upon completion of verification activities

-- `notes/` – Engineering notebook extracts and working notes
+- `notes/` – Engineering notebook extracts
-  - Day-by-day logs (Day 1–N) summarizing decisions, tests, and observations.
+  - Day-by-day handwritten logs (Day 1–N)
-  - Antenna build/rebuild notes (prototype P0 vs Dipole v1).
+  - Antenna build and revision notes
+  - Exigence and motivation pages
-  - Test matrices and verification plan (V1–V4 mapping to specific experiments).
+  - Test matrices mapping experiments to verification milestones

 ---

 ## Verification Plan

-Verification is organized around four main milestones:
+Verification activities are organized around four primary milestones:

-- **V1 – Carrier Visibility:**
+- **V1 – Carrier Visibility**
-  FM carriers clearly visible in PSD for both the stock antenna and the custom Dipole v1 under identical RF/DSP settings.
+  FM carriers are clearly visible in PSD measurements for both the stock antenna and the custom dipole under identical RF and DSP settings.

-- **V2 – Orientation & Placement Sensitivity:**
+- **V2 – Orientation and Placement Sensitivity**
-  Measurable changes in received power and spectra as Dipole v1 is rotated and/or moved between defined test positions, with the stock antenna used as a control reference.
+  Measurable changes in received power and spectral characteristics are observed as the custom dipole is rotated and repositioned, with the stock antenna used as a control reference.

-- **V3 – FM Demodulation:**
+- **V3 – FM Demodulation**
-  Successful FM demodulation (audio) of at least one strong broadcast station using both antennas, with qualitative and simple quantitative (SNR-like) comparisons.
+  Verified FM demodulation of at least one strong broadcast station using both antenna configurations, with qualitative and simple quantitative (SNR-like) comparisons of recovered audio.

-- **V4 – Quantitative Characterization:**
+- **V4 – Quantitative Characterization**
-  Basic metrics (e.g., peak PSD, noise floor, SNR-like measures) logged versus tuner gain, orientation, and placement; optional curve fits using existing numerical methods utilities.
+  Basic metrics (e.g., peak PSD, estimated noise floor, SNR-like measures) logged versus tuner gain, antenna orientation, and placement, with optional curve fitting using existing numerical methods utilities.

 ---

 ## Status

-**As of now:**

-- **Hardware**
+### Hardware
-  - RTL-SDR v4 is installed and operational.
+- RTL-SDR v4 installed and operational.
-  - Custom Dipole v1 (final hardware) is built: 18 AWG two-conductor dipole on wooden dowel, RG-59 coax feed, soldered joints with electrical tape insulation, SMA pigtail to RTL-SDR.
+- Custom FM-band dipole antenna constructed and integrated using RG-59 coax feed, soldered joints, and SMA pigtail interface.
-  - Stock RTL-SDR antenna is available and used as the control configuration.
+- Stock RTL-SDR antenna retained and used as the control configuration.

-- **DSP / SDR Integration**
+### DSP / SDR Integration
 - MATLAB environment configured with the Communications Toolbox Support Package for RTL-SDR.
-  - Baseline script implemented (`day4_initial_fft_test`–style) to:
-    - Capture complex I/Q data at a specified FM center frequency.
+- Environment sanity check completed and passed.
-    - Remove DC offset and estimate PSD using `pwelch`.
+- Baseline I/Q capture and spectral analysis implemented, including DC offset removal and PSD estimation via `pwelch`.
-  - Initial FM-band spectra successfully captured for:
+- FM-band spectra successfully captured for both control and custom antenna configurations using consistent RF and DSP parameters.
-    - Stock antenna (control).
-    - Custom Dipole v1, using consistent RF/DSP parameters.

-- **Verification Progress**
+### Verification Progress
-  - V1 (carrier visibility) is **functionally achieved** for both antennas.
+- V1 (carrier visibility) achieved for both antennas.
-  - Orientation / placement tests (V2), FM demodulation (V3), and quantitative gain/placement characterization (V4) are **in progress** and being designed using a structured test matrix.

-- **Documentation**
-  - A dedicated engineering notebook is being maintained with:
-    - Day 1–3 logs (project setup, architecture, antenna build).
-    - System Architecture v0.1 and exigence/motivation.
-    - Antenna build notes (prototype P0 and Dipole v1).
+- V2–V4 verification activities in progress using a structured test matrix covering orientation, placement, and gain.

+### Documentation
-  - The full notebook (scanned pages) and selected photos of the physical hardware and test setups are planned for upload to `docs/` upon project completion, which is expected approximately 10 days after project start (this coming Tuesday).
+A handwritten engineering notebook is being maintained, including day-by-day logs, system architecture revisions, antenna build notes, and verification planning.
+Scanned notebook pages and selected photos of the physical hardware and test setups are uploaded under `docs/` as supporting artifacts.

-This repository will be updated as additional verification runs (V2–V4), FM demodulation results, and final analysis are completed.
+This repository will continue to be updated as additional verification runs, FM demodulation results, and final analysis are completed.

+---

+## Notes on Methodology

+This project emphasizes **measured performance and verification**, rather than simulation-only results.
+All analysis is based on captured RF data from physical hardware, with consistent test configurations used to enable meaningful comparisons between antenna setups.

+Design revisions and experimental decisions are documented in the engineering notebook and reflected in subsequent verification runs.